quarkiverse/quarkiverse-template/README.md

 You can find the basic info, Quarkiverse policies and conventions in [the Quarkiverse wiki](https://github.com/quarkiverse/quarkiverse/wiki).

 Need to quickly create a new Quarkus extension Maven project?
-Just execute the command below replacing the template values with your preferences:
+Just execute the command below replacing the template values with your preferred ones:
 ```
 mvn io.quarkus:quarkus-maven-plugin:<QUARKUS_VERSION>:create-extension -N \
     -DgroupId=<EXTENSION_GROUP_ID> \
     -DartifactId=<EXTENSION_ARTIFACT_ID> \
     -Dversion=<INITIAL_VERSION> \
-    -Dquarkus.nameBase="EXTENSION_SIMPLE_NAME"
+    -Dquarkus.nameBase="<EXTENSION_SIMPLE_NAME>"
 ```

 In case you are creating a Quarkus extension project for the first time, please follow [Building My First Extension](https://quarkus.io/guides/building-my-first-extension) guide.